Brown University in Providence, Rhode Island.

 Appeals court declines to expand universities’ obligations under Title IX

 Last week, the U.S. Court of Appeals for the First Circuit ruled that a Providence College student did not have a Title IX claim against Brown University, even though she was allegedly raped by several Brown students on Brown’s campus.
-While the facts alleged by plaintiff Jane Doe are harrowing, she sought relief under a novel legal theory that would have dramatically expanded universities’ already-significant obligations under Title IX.
+While the facts alleged by plaintiff Jane Doe are harrowing, she sought relief under a novel legal theory that would have dramatically expanded universities’ already-significant obligations under Title IX of the Education Amendments of 1972.

 Title IX provides that “[n]o person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”